TaurBaLaur/SocialNetwork/README.md

 # SocialNetwork
-Project made in Java that uses databases, postgresql.
+Project made in Java that uses databases, postgresql, pgAdmin.